ClementPinard/depth-dataset-builder/README.md

 # How it works

 Here are the key steps of the dataset creation :
+See [Detailed method with the manoir example](#detailed-method-with-the-manoir-example) for a concrete example with options used.

 1. Data acquisition on a particular scene
     - Make a photogrammetry flight plan with any drone, You can use e.g. the Anafi with the Pix4D capture app (it's free).
 It is important that pictures have GPS info in the exif